Timbertech deck with Pecan color decking and a mocha border

 That’s a good question.
 In the early days of composite manufacturing there were mistakes that were made and lessons learned.
 One problem was that boards would “delaminate” or come apart after being used for a few years.
 This was caused by problems in the manufacturing process such as unequal moisture contents in the wood being used, the wrong types or amounts of plastics being used, or inconsistent ingredients in general.

 Fortunately those days seem to be a thing of the past.
-Some companies went out of business and some had to replace some people’s decks, but now everyone seems to have their manufacturing process down and problems like those are much less likely (although I was just called in the summer of 2011 to provide a quote on replacing a five year old Trex deck that was delaminating, so apparently it is still a problem for some companies.)
+Some companies went out of business and some had to replace some people’s decks, but now everyone seems to have their manufacturing process down and problems like those are much less likely.
+There are still occasionally reports of small warranty claims that come in from every company, but no single composite decking company we know of is prone to issues any more than any other company.
 One of the responses to those early problems however was to go with an all PVC board so that there is no chance of it coming apart.

-PVC decking tends to look more like plastic and less like wood so that is a drawback for some customers, but it is very long lasting, stain resistant, and scratch resistant.
+PVC decking tends to look more like plastic and less like wood, so that is a drawback for some customers, but it is very long lasting, stain resistant, and scratch resistant.
 Invariably when presented with this option, people ask me which is better, Earthwood Evolutions or XLM?
 In terms of durability they are about the same except that you can’t leave a rubber mat on the XLM because it does something weird and the moisture that gets trapped underneath turns it white.
 The white can be cleaned off though.
-In terms of appearance, I personally think the Pacific Teak, Pacific Walnut, and Pacific Rosewood are the most attractive because thy look the most like real wood and have rich fade and stain resistant colors.
+In terms of appearance, I personally think the Tigerwood and Pecan colors in the Legacy series are the most attractive colors.
+The legacy series is Timbertech’s most recent line added in 2014.
 One other thing to note is that Consumer reports came out with a review of the XLM series in 2010 and said it was slippery when wet, so while I have not noticed it to be a problem myself, I want to note that report.
+Also, Timbertech and Azek are now the same company and are moving towards a standardized line of PVC boards so the difference between the two is going away.
+Keeping this article up to date is difficult as so much changes every year in the industry in terms of products offered.

 Back to our discussion on true composites though, there is still the issue of inconsistent moisture or wood content in the composite deck boards being made.
 You hear a lot about using recycled materials in composite and how this is good for the environment.
 We agree that recycling is an important part of the solution for taking care of the planet, but what we choose to make out of the recycled materials is another question altogether.